wp-plugins/slider-by-supsystic/readme.txt

 [youtube https://www.youtube.com/watch?v=lK_6w4IE044]

-Using Slider by Supsystic Plugin, you will be able to attract more people to your site and amaze them with effective slideshows, which display your images in a marvellous way.
+Using Slider by Supsystic, you will be able to attract more people to your site and amaze them with effective slideshows, which display your images in a marvellous way.
 It is rather simple - just select images you would like to show and Slider by Supsystic will create responsive slideshow.

 If you have this slider plugin on your website, you can upload large photo galleries there in one moment.
 It allows you to add both pictures and videos to the slider and customize the settings using different professional templates and options.
 All these things will help you to create a fascinating sliders for every visitor of your site.
 Now impressive slideshows can become a good addition to your WordPress site.
 Install Slyder by Supsystic and visitors be delighted by beautiful pictures from your photo and video galleries!